discourse/discourse-developer-docs/docs/07-theme-developer-tutorial/01-introduction.md

 Discourse themes and theme components can either be Local or Remote.
 Local themes are created & stored on a single Discourse installation, and work well for simple community-specific customizations.

 Once your theme becomes more complex, or if you want to share it with other communities, it's beneficial to make it a Remote Theme.
-These are stored on GitHub (or another Git hosting system), and can be installed on any community using their URL.
+These are stored on GitHub (or another Git hosting system), and can be installed on any community using the repository URL.

 All the themes in the #theme and #theme-component categories are remote themes.

 ## Getting started with a local theme

 Let's kick things off by creating a new local theme!
-If you have your own Discourse community or [a local development environment](https://meta.discourse.org/t/developing-discourse-using-a-dev-container/336366), then log in as an administrator and visit the Appearance -> Themes section of the admin panel.
+If you have your own Discourse community or [a local development environment](https://meta.discourse.org/t/developing-discourse-using-a-dev-container/336366), then log in as an administrator and visit the Appearance -> Themes and components section of the admin interface, or go directly to `/admin/config/customize/themes`

 If you don't have your own community, then you can log into the public ["Theme Creator"](https://meta.discourse.org/t/get-started-with-theme-creator-and-the-theme-cli/108444) community, visit your profile page, and then choose the "Themes" tab.